Edmonton Indy

 The Edmonton Indy was a round of the IndyCar Series held at a temporary circuit set up at the Edmonton City Centre Airport near the downtown area of Edmonton, Alberta, Canada.
-It was formerly called the Rexall Grand Prix of Edmonton and was a round of the Champ Car World Series.
-It was one of three Champ Car races added to the 2008 IndyCar Series following the merger of the two American open-wheel racing series.
+It was originally launched in 2005, as a race in the Champ Car World Series called the West Edmonton Mall Grand Prix, and was one of three Champ Car races added to the 2008 IndyCar Series following the merger of the two American open-wheel racing series.